tmatyashovsky/lambda-architecture-jeeconf-kyiv/README.md

 | spark.streaming.file.stream.enable | Boolean | false | # Whether use file stream instead of real Twitter.
 Main purpose - is backup plan when there is no Internet connection. |
 | spark.streaming.directory | String | | Directory used as backup plan for streaming when Twitter is not available |

+#### Twitter Properties
+For more information how to generate OAuth access token please refer to this page: https://dev.twitter.com/oauth/overview/application-owner-access-tokens

 #### Sample configuration for a local development environment
 Create *application.properties* (for instance, in your user home directory) and override any of the described properties.
 For instance, minimum set of values that should be specified for your local environment is listed below: